NNgen/NNgen.github.io/tutorial-ultra96v2-pynq/index.md

 Develop DNN hardware by example
 ========================================

-DNN hardware for VGG-11
+Generate DNN accelerator IP-core for VGG-11
 --------------------

-In this tutorial, we develop a model-specific hardware for the pretrained model of VGG-11.
-Let's go to the example directory.
+In this tutorial, let's develop a model-specific hardware for VGG-11, a famous deep neural network model.
+We convert the pretrained model of VGG-11 on torchvision by the post-training quantization.
+Let's go to the example directory of VGG-11 in the NNgen repository.

 ```
 cd examples/torchvision_onnx_vgg11
 ```

-Edit the data bit-width.
-The example uses 16-bit for activations (act_dtype=ng.int16) and 8-bit for weights (weight_dtype=ng.int8).
+Before the synthesis of a DNN hardware, let's modify the data-type of the example.
+The original example assigns 16-bit for activations (act_dtype=ng.int16) and 8-bit for weights (weight_dtype=ng.int8).

-Let's change the data type of activations to "ng.int8".
+To reduce the hardware resources, let's change the data type of activations to "ng.int8".

 ```
 vi torchvision_onnx_vgg11.py